 People who live, work, or go to school with someone who has been diagnosed with bacterial meningitis may be asked to take antibiotics for a few days as a preventive measure.

 To lessen the risk of being bitten by an infected mosquito or other insect, people should limit outdoor activities at night, wear long-sleeved clothing when outdoors, use insect repellents that are most effective for that particular region of the country, and rid lawn and outdoor areas of free-standing pools of water, in which mosquitoes breed.
-Do not over-apply repellants, particularly on young children and especially infants, as chemicals may be absorbed through the skin.
+Do not over-apply repellants, particularly on young children and especially infants, as chemicals such as DEET may be absorbed through the skin.

 Outcome generally depends on the particular infectious agent involved, the severity of the illness, and how quickly treatment is given.
 In most cases, people with very mild encephalitis or meningitis can make a full recovery, although the process may be slow.